Go deeper, into one of the editing modes:

-Objects will snap to the surface of sculpt objects the imp is hovering over within the scene (not just within the same object).
-New paint flecks will stick to paint flecks within the same painting object, but as if the flecks have no ruffle, impasto, looseness, or stretch.
+Edits will snap to the surface of sculpt objects the imp is hovering over within the scene (not just within the same object).
+(Tg) New paint flecks will also stick to paint flecks within the same painting object, but as if the flecks have no ruffle, impasto, looseness, or stretch.

 While sculpting, the point that snaps is the grab point of the shape.
 While painting, the point that snaps is the centre of the fleck.
 (Pk)